 This is part two of my review of the Waldorf Astoria Ras Al-Khaimah hotel.
-Part one can be found here.
+Part one of my Waldorf Astoria Ras Al-Khaimah review can be found here.

 This is a continuation of my recent Middle East trip report.
 I have already covered the Qatar Airways Premium Lounge at Heathrow, the Qatar A380 business class seat and food and my transfer to Ras Al-Khaimah.